Mitchell Heard

-Mitchell Heard (born March 12, 1992) is a Canadian professional ice hockey center who plays for the Sheffield Steelers in the UK's Elite Ice Hockey League (EIHL).
+Mitchell Heard (born March 12, 1992) is a Canadian professional ice hockey center who plays for the Trenton Ironhawks in the East Coast Hockey League (ECHL).
 He has previously iced for HK Dukla Michalovce of the Slovak Extraliga and the Glasgow Clan also of the EIHL.

-Heard was drafted 41st overall in the 2012 NHL Entry Draft by the Colorado Avalanche.
+Heard was drafted 41st overall in the 2012 NHL entry draft by the Colorado Avalanche.

 Playing career

 Heard first played at the Junior A level for the Bowmanville Eagles in the Central Canadian Hockey League registering 30 points in 22 games and leading the Eagles in the post-season with 19 points in 22 games before joining the Plymouth Whalers midway into the 2009–10 season.

 In his rookie campaign with the Whalers, Heard immediately established himself within the offensive lines in finishing fourth on the club with 48 points in 66 games.
-He increased his scoring to a point-per-game rate the following season to be selected with the Colorado Avalanche's first selection in the 2012 NHL Entry Draft, 41st overall.
+He increased his scoring to a point-per-game rate the following season to be selected with the Colorado Avalanche's first selection in the 2012 NHL entry draft, 41st overall.

 With a physically mature frame, Heard was later signed in the off-season on August 14, 2012, to a three-year entry-level contract with the Colorado Avalanche.
 In the 2012–13 pre-season, Heard participated in his first Avalanche training camp and was assigned to AHL affiliate, the Lake Erie Monsters.
 Heard made his professional debut with the Monsters and used sparingly as a depth forward before he was later reassigned to his junior club, the Plymouth Whalers, mid-season on January 1, 2013.
 In his return to the Whalers, Heard was leaned on offensively to finish with 36 points in 32 regular season games but was unable to advance the Whalers to the Conference finals.

 In his first full professional season in 2013–14, Heard was in the familiar position of starting the year with the Monsters.
 Used primarily an checking-line agitator with the ability to fight, Heard finished fourth amongst the AHL in penalty minutes with 167 in 63 games.